-Our Board of Directors has nominated Mr. James E. Barlett, Mr. David F. Hoffmeister, Mr. Anjan Mukherjee and Mr. Paul H. O'Neill to be elected as Class II Directors at the 2006 Annual Meeting of Shareholders.
-Three of the four nominees listed below are currently serving as a Director and have consented to serve for a new term.
-The Director Nominee, Mr. Hoffmeister, has consented to be elected to serve as Director for the term of the Class II Directors.
-Unless otherwise instructed, the Proxyholders will vote the proxies received by them for Celanese's four nominees named below.
-If any nominee of Celanese is unable or declines to serve as a Director as of the time of the Annual Meeting, the proxies will be voted for any nominee who shall be designated by the present Board of Directors to fill the vacancy.
-The term of office for each person elected as a Director will continue until the 2009 Annual Meeting of Shareholders or until a successor has been elected and qualified.
-The names of the nominees and certain information about them as of April 5, 2006 are set forth below:
+Our Board of Directors has nominated Mr. Martin G. McGuinn and Mr. John K. Wulff to be elected as Class I Directors at the Special Meeting of Shareholders.
+The Director nominees, Mr. McGuinn and Mr. Wulff, have consented to be elected to serve as Directors for the term of the Class I Directors.
+Unless otherwise instructed, the Proxyholders will vote the proxies received by them for Celanese's two nominees named below.
+If any nominee of Celanese is unable or declines to serve as a Director as of the time of the Special Meeting, the proxies will be voted for any nominee who shall be designated by the present Board of Directors to fill the vacancy.
+If elected, Mr. McGuinn and Mr. Wulff will serve until the 2008 Annual Meeting of Shareholders, or until their successors are elected and qualified.
+The names of the nominees and certain information about them as of July 10, 2006 are set forth below: